volkszaehler/mbmd/README.md

 connection, making it very easy to integrate it into your home automation system.

-Suported Devices:
+## Suported Devices:

  * SDM120
  * SDM220, SDM230
  * SDM530
  * SDM630 v1 and v2, both MID and non-MID

+Some of my test devices have been provided by [B+G E-Tech](http://bg-etech.de/) - please consider to buy your meter from them!

-Table of Contents:
+# Table of Contents:

   * [How does it look like in OpenHAB?](#how-does-it-look-like-in-openhab)
   * [Installation](#installation)